 Physio tape is commonly used for:

-A physiotherapist can determine the best taping method based on your condition.
+A physiotherapist can determine the best taping method based on your condition and your activity level, whether that's hiking the Grouse Grind or chasing toddlers around the playground.

 How Long Can You Wear Physio Tape?